Here's What Could Be Ahead In The Russia Investigations In 2019

 Congress has been a dominant force in the Russia imbroglio all along, but 2019 may bring a big change in tenor.

-The House Republicans who have criticized the Justice Department and Mueller's office will lose their ability to convene hearings and subpoena witnesses.
+The House Republicans who have criticized the Department of Justice and Mueller's office will lose their ability to convene hearings and subpoena witnesses.
 The House Democrats who've sought to defend DOJ and the Mueller investigation will gain those powers as they arrive in a new majority.

 One incoming Democratic chairman, Rep. Elijah Cummings of Maryland, fired a warning shot well before the new Congress was even seated: He announced that he has sent 51 letters to "the White House, multiple federal agencies and others requesting full compliance" with existing requests for information by Jan.
 11.